vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 Contents xi

-20 The Temple of Man.d.aleśvarasvamin ¯
+20 The Temple of Maṇd.aleśvarasvamin ¯

 The Mun. ḍeśvarī Inscription of the time of